-The RO Membrane is the key component in all reverse osmosis systems.
-The membrane itself is an extremely thin plastic sheet material that is added to other plastic sheets including a membrane support layer, a feed spacer, a permeate (treated water) carrier and finally an outer wrap.
-Once these items are wrapped around a perforated product/permeate tube the assembly becomes the RO element which has as its functional component the RO membrane.
+RO Membranes are the key component in all reverse osmosis systems.
+The membrane itself is an extremely thin plastic sheet material that is added to other plastic sheets including a membrane support layer, a feed spacer, a permeate (treated water) carrier, and finally an outer wrap.
+Once these items are wrapped around a perforated product/permeate tube the assembly becomes the RO element which has as its functional component the reverse osmosis membrane.

 The exact mechanism of how the RO Membrane works is best explained by physicists, physical chemists, and polymer chemists.
 A basic explanation of its function is that water passes through under pressure but absolutely everything dissolved in the water is prevented from passage or rejected by the RO Membrane from 10% to 99.99% depending on applied pressures and the specific elements and compounds in the water being treated.